hldohaga/upfnabp/methodandresults.md

 Multivariable regression models are then developed to understand the interactions between variables and to develop a mathematical model of the relationship.
 The optimal model is one which best explains the pattern of data, but which also makes practical sense for the wider understanding of relationships.
 Assessment techniques try to understand the importance of including particular variables, and the form in which they are best included.
+Anova analysis here identifies how the addition of different variables changes the significance of other variables.
+This can suggest causative relationships.

 ### AIC and sensitivty Anaylsis